About Dry Drayton

 Flora

 Still some berries in evidence around the village.
-There are a few funghi to be found, including the Bird's Nest Fungus, King Alfred's Cakes and Jew's Ear.
+There are a few fungi to be found, including the Bird's Nest Fungus, King Alfred's Cakes and Jew's Ear.

 Insects and Spiders